Sbtaylor13/DNAHash/readme.txt

+# DNA Organism Storage

-This code stores the DNA of organisms in a Hash table
+This code stores the DNA of organisms in a Hash table.

-Developed as a project for CMSC 341
+Developed as a project for CMSC 341.

-.h file provided by Professor Donyaee
+`.h` file provided by Professor Donyaee.